EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Types of proposals

 - Proposal for a New Hook Candidate (All three hooks will be affected).
   - The Participant can submit a Proposal with new Hook hashes of above mentioned 4 Hooks.
-Once that Proposal is continuously supported by 80% of eligible Participants for 2 weeks, the existing hooks will be replaced by the proposed hooks.
+Once that Proposal is continuously supported by 80% of eligible Participants for 5 days, the existing hooks will be replaced by the proposed hooks.
   - One owner can have only one new hook candidate at a time.
   - Only one new hook candidate will get elected at a time.
   - One participant can vote for only one new hook candidate at a time.